 Even if you’ve had standing water sitting in your bathtub for just a few hours, it can still pose a threat to your health and your home’s safety.
 Standing water is a breeding ground for flies, dragonflies, and mosquitoes.
 If you allow them to grow and breed, they will be a nuisance.

 Both flies and mosquitoes can carry a variety of diseases that are harmful to both people and animals.
 They can also spread tapeworms and heartworms.
-Standing water may lead to the formation of mildew and mold.
+Standing water may lead to the formation of mildew and mold on the shower walls.

 Remove All Visible Blockage

 You’d want to avoid adding more water to your tub, so you need to take all the necessary measures first.
 The first step is simple–remove all the standing water with a bucket.
 Then remove visible debris with your fingers.
 Put some gloves on first.
 You’d want to avoid touching icky gunk directly if there is some.

 You may be able to easily clear out everything this way.
 Hair, soap scum, and bathing accessories can easily make their way into the drain and clog the tub.
 Many a clog is caused by a huge hairball.

 If you removed the gunk to no avail, this is another easy trick you could try.
 Grab a pot of boiling water and flush the drain.
 There’s no guarantee this step will unclog grease or physical blockages.
 But, if the clog is caused by a small or right blockage, it’s worth a shot.